OLEGSHA/voidstar/docs/reference.md

 Users should do their own research to find and verify union handling approaches that suit them.

 As a starting point for that research, for many union types, it is possible to specify the largest union member as the sole element. `union{struct {char; char}; short}` is likely going to work, but `union {int; float}` will probably not.

+## `voidstar::error`

+A subclass of `std::runtime_error`.
+Exceptions derived from this class thrown by voidstar in case of abnormal failures.